unChaz/sci-fi-5e/docs/classes/guardian.md

 # Guardian

-Guardians are warriors who pledged an oath to an alien entity, usually lawful-good.
+Guardians are human warriors who pledged to study the mysterious ancient alien race only known as The Others.
+They vow to learn as much as they can about The Others, and forward everything they learn to The Protectorate; the centralized Guardian organization.
 In exchange for their oaths they have been given a tekcaster and the secrets of casting Guardian tekskills.
+In addition to their studies, Guardians vow to protect the weak, and honor the laws of humans.
+This central piece of their theocracy comes from a roughly translated oath found on an alien relic belonging to the order of alien warriors that are presumed to have acted like the alien's law enforcement.

 ### Hit Points